111116/webosu/README.md

 Latency should be adjustable.

-Scoring, deaths, skins and mods might be implemented later on, depending on code complexity.
+Scoring, deaths, skins and some of mods might be implemented later on, depending on code complexity.

 Modes other than STD (osu) will not be implemented.

 ## Current functions

-- scrolling during gameplay to change volume: yes
+- scrolling to change volume: yes
 - keyboard button: yes (z x)
 - Hit circle: yes
 - Slider: partial
 - Spinner: no
 - CS: yes
-- AR: no
+- AR: yes
 - OD: no
 - beatmap skin: no